Privacy & Cookie policy

 4.For the purposes of this policy all of the above will be collectively referred to as Michael Graham.

-5.For the purpose of the General Data Protection Regulations (GDPR, which comes into effect from the 25th May 2018), each company as described above is its own data controller, and all have a registered office address at Moorgate House, 201 Silbury Boulevard, Central Milton Keynes, MK9 1LZ.
+5.For the purpose of the General Data Protection Regulations (GDPR, which comes into effect from the 25th May 2018), each company as described above is its own data controller, and all have a registered office address at The Pinnacle, Building A, 150 – 170 Midsummer Boulevard, Milton Keynes, Buckinghamshire, MK9 1FD.

 6.Any changes we may make to our privacy policy in the future will be posted on this page and, where appropriate, notified to you by e-mail.
 Please check back frequently to see any updates or changes to our privacy policy.